-Figure 6 Congenital diaphragmatic hernia
+Figure 6 Left Congenital diaphragmatic hernia

 183198

 CDH occurs in 1 in 2500 births.
 Unlike TEFs, most CDHs are isolated; as many as 30% are associated with other congenital anomalies.

 Clinical Presentation

 Approximately half of CDHs are detected on prenatal ultrasound by 24 weeks’ gestation.
 This implies that herniation occurs during a critical period of lung development, which leads to increased lung compression and a high risk of pulmonary hypoplasia (see Figure 4).